psirenny/d-panzoom/README.md

 ------------

 This component requires [jQuery Panzoom](https://github.com/timmywil/jquery.panzoom) in order to work.
-It does not include the script so must include it in the page.
+It does not include the script for you.
+You must include it on the page.

 Usage
 -----